Surrey, and in particular the Centre for Translation Studies, has an excellent international reputation for its research and postgraduate tuition.

 Key research areas include:

-The School of English and Languages is committed to the continuous development of our doctoral programmes.
-An important feature of this commitment is the Faculty Studentship Programme, which each year fully funds a number of three-year studentships for top-quality students, covering tuition fees at the Home/EU rate and maintenance at current research-council rates for full-time or part-time study.
+As a member of the TECHNE Doctoral Training Partnership, our highest quality students may be eligible to apply for Arts and Humanities Research Council (AHRC) studentships (stipend and fee waiver).
+Faculty studentships are also available for top-quality students, covering tuition fees at the Home/EU rate and maintenance at current research-council rates for full-time or part-time study.
 Please see the Faculty studentships webpage for further information.

 October, January, April, July